alife-data-standards/converters-mabe/README.md

                         current directory)
   -fileType TYPE        type of file, either snapshot or SSwD, default :
                         snapshot
-  -columnNames COLUMN_NAME [COLUMN_NAME ...]
+  -oldColumnNames COLUMN_NAME [COLUMN_NAME ...]
-                        column names of data to read from source files - default : "score_AVE" ("ID", "timeOfBirth", and
+                        column names of data to read from source files - default : "score_AVE" ("ID", "timeOfBirth", and the correct ancestors list are added to the list automatically)
-                        "ancestors" are added to the list automatically) -newColumnNames COLUMN_NAME [COLUMN_NAME ...]
+  -newColumnNames COLUMN_NAME [COLUMN_NAME ...]
-                        column names of data to be copied into new data file - default : "score" ("id", "origin_time", and "parents" are added to the list automatically) -updateRange FIRST LAST STEP
+                        column names of data to be copied into new data file - default : NONE, if blank, copy oldColumnNames ("id", "origin_time", and "parents" are added to the list automatically)
+  -updateRange FIRST LAST STEP
                         update range of files to convert (from first to last on step)